SecZetta/integrations/sailpoint-iiq/README.md

   * This configuration has each assignment profile in SecZetta represented as a separate identity in IIQ.
 If a person has multiple assignments, each assignment would be it's own identity cube.
   * Allows for complete separation of access for each assignment, including separate managers and accounts.

+## Artifacts

+There are four SailPoint IdentityIQ artifacts for this integration.
+1. Application-SecZetta Proviers.xml
+2. Application-SecZetta Students.xml
+3. CorrelationConfig-SecZettaPersonIDCorrelation.xml
+4. Rule-SecZettaCreateRule.xml

+There is one SecZetta configuration that needs to be imported and then calls added to workflows.
+1. seczetta-sync_attr_assignments-import.json

 ## Pre-Reqs

 ### API Token